barakdf/Unix-File-System/README.md

 ###Handle files in the system
 In order to read/write into a file, you must open it first using  myopen()
 * myopen(path, flag)
-  * path parameter defines which file to open from the f_system.
+  * Path parameter defines which file to open from the f_system.
-  * flag parameter determine the decisions of the program in case the requested file or any directory in the path do not exist.
+  * Flag parameter determine the decisions of the program in case the requested file or any directory in the path do not exist.
-    * pass O_CREAT flag to the function to open a new file in case it does not exist.
+    * Pass O_CREAT flag to the function to open a new file in case it does not exist.
-  * return the file descriptor of the file.
+  * RETURN the file descriptor of the file.

 Write to file:
 * mywrite(fd,buf,count)
   * fd parameter will be the file descriptor of the file, returned from myopen()
   * buf parameter is a provided char* from the user that contain the context of what to write.
   * count parameter is the off-set that tells the program how many chars to write.
-* return the number of writen bytes
+  * RETURN the number of writen bytes

 read from file: